367 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 365 Beacon to the east and 369 Beacon to the west.

 On December 5, 2005, he transferred the property into his and his wife’s names.

-The property subsequently changed hands.
-It remained assessed as a single-family dwelling in 2017.
+367 Beacon was assessed as a single-family dwelling in 2022.